jbolanoshurtado/jbolanoshurtado.github.io/_pages/about.md

   - /about.html
 ---

-I am a Research Master student at the Graduate School of Economics and Business, University of Groningen.
-My research interests converge on expanding the behavioural theory of the firm employing an international business lens.
-Currently, I am exploring the sources of ambiguity that hamper learning from performance feedback for internationalising firms.
+I am a PhD candidate at the Department of Global Economics and Management, University University of Groningen.
+My research interest relates to the behavioural theory of the firm: learning from performance feedback, multiple goals pursuit, landscape search processes, and organisational change.
+I enjoy exploring these topics from an International Business point of view.

-In the pursuit of my research interests, I have used both quantitative and qualitative methods as well as theoretical/computational organisational models.
-In previous years, I have worked on studies about export promotion programmes, firm export capabilities, and export performance.

-You can check my latest research [here](https://jbolanoshurtado.github.io/publications/ "To current research"), and my cv with additional details [here](https://jbolanoshurtado.github.io/cv/ "To my CV").
+You can find my previous research [here](https://jbolanoshurtado.github.io/publications/ "To current research"), and cv with additional details [here](https://jbolanoshurtado.github.io/cv/ "To my CV").